Hidradenitis suppurativa: Signs and symptoms

 Living with untreated HS can affect your life in different ways.
 Some people develop one or more of the following:

-Anxiety: If you don’t know what’s happening to your skin and why you keep getting these lumps, anxiety can develop.
+Anxiety: If you don’t know what’s happening to your skin and why you keep getting these lumps, you may feel anxious.

 Depression: Medical studies have found that people who have HS tend to develop depression more often than people who do not have HS.